 Beshara Doumani’s primary research has been in recovering the history of social groups, places, and time periods that have been silenced or erased by conventional scholarship on the Modern Middle East, with a specialty in the social and cultural history of peasants, merchants, artisans, and women who live in the provincial regions of the Arab East during the period of Ottoman rule (16th – 20th centuries).

-Prior to entering academia, Anthony Watson was a finance and telecommunications executive in the Middle East and Southeast Asia for over a decade.
-His doctoral work at Cambridge was a comparative study of political and religious authority in medieval Europe, the Middle East, and Persia.
+Prior to obtaining his doctorate at Cambridge, Anthony Watson was a finance and telecommunications executive in the Middle East and Southeast Asia for over a decade.
+His research entails the comparative study of political and religious authority in medieval Europe, the Middle East, and Persia.
 He has taught Islamic and Christian History at Johns Hopkins, Harvard, and the School of Oriental and African Studies.

 Academic Program Administrator